 - There is no funding available in this case.

 - With proper planning, the MS non-thesis degree can be completed in one year.
 Well-motivated students can complete the MS in medical physics in one-and-a-half years.

 - This option involves working with a faculty member on a project in one of the traditional or cutting edge research areas in the Woodruff School.
 This will give you hands-on experience in working with a faculty mentor; the chance to work in a laboratory or a research environment; and the chance to perform theoretical and experimental work.
 These events will foster your career interests and expand your selection of possible employers.

-- You will have a Graduate Research Assistantship and receive a stipend and a tuition waiver.
+- If you can find a professor to work with, you may receive a Graduate Research Assistantship including a monthly stipend and a tuition waiver.

 Here are some key points to remember as you start the MS portion of the BS/MS program: